-PIER Team: PIOs of each state agency are collaterally assigned to the state's PIER Team Program during emergencies and disasters.
+• PIER Team: PIOs of each state agency are collaterally assigned to the state's PIER Team Program during emergencies and disasters.
 PIER Team members provide a level of public information expertise not otherwise available to state and local jurisdictions.
 PIOs will train and exercise under the auspices of IOEM.
 When emergencies and disasters occur, PIER Team members will be deployed, when necessary, to the IRC, JICs, field support offices, and/or local jurisdictions.
+The PIER team is established by EO 2022-04.